 - A fixed rail beside your shower seat can help prevent sliding off a wet, slippery seat.

-- There are many different types of adaptations for safe transfer on and off the toilet – read our guide on choosing a toilet frame or seat raiser, to decide what is right for you and the space you have available.
+- There are many different types of adaptations for safe transfer on and off the toilet.
+Choose a toilet aid depending on what suits your needs.

 - If you have the same strength on both sides, it is quite common to fit supports on both sides to enable you to use both arms.
 Only able to fit one rail, using an angled fitting that you can put the weight of your arm on as you pull up might be helpful.